hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: toggle()

    Shows or hides main window.

+   This uses the last window position and size which is updated whenever the window is moved or resized.

    :returns: ``true`` only if main window is being shown, otherwise ``false``.
    :rtype: bool